 We agreed to produce these guidelines to support the Government's National Strategic Plan for Science in Society, ‘A Nation of Curious Minds - He Whenua Hiriri I Te Mahara’

 One of the strategic areas of this plan is ‘Science sector engaging with the public’, which raises the expectation that there cannot be a scientifically-engaged public without a publicly-involved science sector.
 These guidelines seek to foster and support effective engagement between researchers and society.

 These guidelines will be reviewed after January 2018 in the light of experience gained from their use and uptake and further engagement with Māori, business and non-profit communities.
-In particular, the Royal Society of New Zealand is committed to entering into an ongoing discussion with Māori researchers and those engaged in research in Māori domains to explore how specific knowledge systems such as mātauranga Māori enrich and add new dimensions to many fields of intellectual endeavour of value to society.
+In particular, the Societ is committed to entering into an ongoing discussion with Māori researchers and those engaged in research in Māori domains to explore how specific knowledge systems such as mātauranga Māori enrich and add new dimensions to many fields of intellectual endeavour of value to society.

-The panel members who led this work were:
+The panel members who led the development of the guidelines were: